 Frequently Asked Questions

-A personal mandala is one that you create.
-You focus your attention in your drawing, as you move along your mandala, you express your innermost desires.
-Read more
+A personal mandala is a mandala that you create.
+You focus your attention on your drawing as you move along your mandala, and you express your innermost desires.

 A wool yoga mat will eventually get dusty or dirty.
 Do you know how to clean it?
 Wool needs to be clean in a more gentle way than other fabrics.
 A wool yoga mat can be clean in different ways,...